Mastering Conditional Logic

 fi

-Conditional expressions have a number of benefits over plain test commands.
-Some of the most important ones are:
+Conditional expressions have a number of benefits over plain test

-• If you use an || expression and the left hand side of the expression is true, the right hand side will not be evaluated - this is not always the case with older versions of Bash when using the -o operator (this is a subtle difference but can help avoid potentially incorrect behaviour)
+expression and the left hand side of the expression is true, the right hand side will not be evaluated - this is not always the case with older versions of Bash when using the-o

-• Numbers are correctly compared even if they are in different formats (for example, you can compare hexadecimal and octal numbers, this does not work in the standard test expression)
+operator (this is a subtle difference but can help avoid potentially incorrect behaviour) - Numbers are correctly compared even if they are in different formats (for example, you can compare hexadecimal and octal numbers, this does not work in the standard

-• You can use the incredibly useful =~ operator to use a regular expression in your condition (we'll look at this next)
+operator to use a regular expression in your condition (we'll look at this next)

-You can find more details on conditional expressions by using man bash and searching for \[\[ (this is the double square brackets with each one escaped with a backslash).
+(this is the double square brackets with each one escaped with a backslash).

 Some people prefer to use single brackets so that their script is more portable, as the double brackets are specific to Bash and Bash-like shells.
-Others prefer to use the double brackets so that they can use the additional featured offered.
+Others prefer to use the double brackets so that they can use the additional features offered.

 Whether you use single or double brackets will partly be down to preference and whether it is more important in your use case to have portability or whether it is more important to have the more 'correct' behaviour.